Expander Decomposition for Non-Uniform Vertex Measures: Expander Decomposition

 \section{Expander Decomposition}

-In this section, we present the standard derivation of an expander decomposition (Theorem~\ref{theorem:expander_decomposition_new}) from Theorem~\ref{theorem:our_cut_matching}.
+In this section, we present the standard derivation of an expander decomposition (Theorem~\ref{theorem:expander_decomposition}) from Theorem~\ref{theorem:cut_matching}.

-The following lemma, called the trimming step, is the last key component for the expander decomposition algorithm.
-This is a slight generalization of Theorem 8.2 of~\cite{LNPSsoda13}.
-For completeness, we include its proof in Appendix~\ref{appendix-proofs} for completeness.
+The following lemma, called ``the trimming step'', is the last key component for the expander decomposition algorithm.
+This is a slight generalization of~\cite[Theorem 8.2]{LNPSsoda13}.
+For completeness, we include its proof in Appendix~\ref{appendix-proofs}.